Frequently Asked Questions

 37. Can these part-time workers work in other places of the world, or do they need to be working in a European country?

 They can be working from anywhere in the world.

-33. Who will select the incubator where the teams will spend their two next two years?
+39. Who will select the incubator where the teams will relocate for their work over the next two years?

 EIT Health will advise the teams on which accelerator is better suited for the type of project they are carrying out.
-The final decision lies with the winning teams.
+The final decision lies with the team.